TykTechnologies/tyk-charts/tyk-control-plane/README.md

 > - If necessary, either enable `insecureSkipVerify` via `tyk-dashboard.dashboard.tls.certificates`, or mount CA information through `tyk-dashboard.dashboard.extraVolumes` and `tyk-dashboard.dashboard.extraVolumeMounts`.
 > - If the `tyk-bootstrap` chart is used to bootstrap the Tyk Dashboard, ensure that it has certificates to send requests to the Tyk Dashboard or enable `insecureSkipVerify` in the `tyk-bootstrap` chart.
 > - If the Tyk Gateway connects to the Tyk Dashboard, confirm that the Tyk Gateway has appropriate certificates for connecting to the Tyk Dashboard

+### Tyk MDCB Configurations

+#### Tyk MDCB License (Required)

+Tyk MDCB requires a license to be set at `tyk-mdcb.mdcb.license`.
+This field is mandatory and must be configured.

+To enhance security and avoid storing plaintext values for the MDCB license directly in the Helm value file, an alternative approach is available.
+You can store the license in a Kubernetes Secret and reference it externally.
+Set the license in the Kubernetes Secret and provide the secret's name through `tyk-mdcb.mdcb.useSecretName`.
+The Secret must contain a key named `MDCBLicense`.

+#### Tyk MDCB Listen Port

+The `tyk-mdcb.mdcb.listenPort` field represents a RPC port which worker Tyk Gateways will connect to.
+Setting `tyk-mdcb.mdcb.listenPort` field opens a port on MDCB container and MDCB service targets this port.
+It is used to set `TYK_MDCB_LISTENPORT`

+#### Tyk MDCB Health Check Port
+The health check port for Tyk MDCB can be configurable via `tyk-mdcb.mdcb.probes.healthCheckPort` field.
+This port lets MDCB allow standard health checks.

+It also defines the path for liveness and readiness probes.
+It is used to set TYK_MDCB_HEALTHCHECKPORT

 ### Tyk Bootstrap